Doctors cop a lot of heat about how much (or how little) they know about nutrition. Then again, so do university-trained dietitians.

 Need an example?
 Cardiothoracic surgeon Mehmet Oz wrote You on a Diet and the book flew off shelves and onto the best seller list.

-Now I’ll admit Dr Oz seems like an affable guy, but exactly how much nutrition education did he actually receive in medical school?
-Doesn’t much seem to matter because now that he’s a TV personality.
+Now I’ll admit Dr Oz seems like an affable guy and he’d probably be fun to slam tequila shots with, but exactly how much nutrition education did he actually receive in medical school?
+Doesn’t much seem to matter now that he’s a TV personality.
 His credibility is in his celebrity status.

 What is disconcerting, however, is that Dr. Oz gives airtime to dietary wonder panaceas such as raspberry ketone supplements and nobody questions it.
 He is a “doctor” after all.